 Biscuits provide carbs for energy and some protein (from eggs) for healthy muscles, skin, and feathers.
 Unfortunately, not all cookie and biscuit recipes utilize eggs.

 Cookies contain milk, but the digestive system of parrots is ineffective at processing lactose because their bodies don’t produce lactase.
 Usually, the adverse effects of lactose will only be mild.

 Sharing a small piece of plain biscuit with a parrot every 1-2 weeks won’t cause any lasting harm.
 Too many biscuits will lead to weight gain and long-term health conditions.

 Can Parrots Eat Ginger Biscuits?

-- Lack of energy
+- Bicarbonate of soda.

 Can Parrots Eat Digestive Biscuits?

 Digestives are sweet-tasting biscuits with a crumbly texture that appeals to the avian palette.

 They were created 130+ years ago to give hard-working people nutritious food.
 Unfortunately, mass biscuit production means many healthy ingredients have long since been abandoned.

 - Brown wheat.